-The directors have reviewed the company's cash flow forecast for the year to 30 June 2022 and, in the light of this review and the current financial position, They are satisfied that the company has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The directors have reviewed the company's cash flow forecast for the year to 30 June 2023 and, in the light of this review and the current financial position, they are satisfied that the company has or has access to adequate resources to continue in operational existence for the foreseeable future.

 The external auditors are responsible for independently auditing and reporting on the company's annual financial statements.
-The annual financial statements have been examined by the company's external auditors and their report is presented on pages 6 to 7.
+The annual financial statements have been examined by the company's external auditors and their report is presented on page 6 - 7.

-The annual financial statements set out on pages 8 to 16, which have been prepared on the going concern basis, were approved by the directors on 11 August 2021 and were signed by:
+The annual financial statements set out on pages 8 to 15, which have been prepared on the going concern basis, were approved by the directors on 29 gust 2022 and were signed on its behalf by:

-LW Andrag
+Smm LW Andrag